Cloudy Kitchen

 • ½ tsp baking powder

-• 350 g good quality dark chocolate, roughly chopped, plus a little extra for chocolate puddles (see notes)
+• 350 g good quality dark chocolate, roughly chopped, plus a little extra for chocolate puddles (see body of post)

 • Flaky Sea Salt such as Maldon for finishing